The best sales to shop today: Dyson, Apple, Sheertex and more | CNN Underscored

-Today, you’ll find a deal on our favorite webcam, discounted Crest 3D Whitestrips and savings on 2nd-gen Apple Pencil.
+Today, you’ll find a deal on our favorite webcam, discounted Crest 3D Whitestrips and savings on the second-gen Apple Pencil.
 All that and more below.

 $170 $100 at Amazon